guitarrapc/dotfileslinker-go/README.md

 ### Environment Variables

-DotfilesLinker can be configured using the following environment variables:
+dotfiles can be configured using the following environment variables:

 | Variable | Description | Default |
 | --- | --- | --- |